 Charge: The Educational Technology Committee is authorized by the Academic Senate to develop and recommends policies involving the use of technology for education.
 Reviews and revise as necessary the process by which online instructors and course are evaluated.
 The committee reviews and approves DE instructors and courses.
 Develops and provides content for the CHC DE portal.
 Updates and revises the distributed Ed Plan(s).
 Develops recommendations related to the continued growth of the college’s online program.
 It also advises the Curriculum Committee in matters involving distributed education, including periodic reviews of all distributed education courses.

 Membership: Faculty members as appointed by the Academic Senate (one member will also serve as the ETC representative to the Curriculum Committee).

-Non-voting members Vice President, Instruction
+Non-voting Member: Vice President, Instruction or designee.

 Voting Members: Faculty Chairs and one Counselor.